+- In the core nursing courses, exams will account for a minimum of 70% of the course grade.
+Students must earn a course grade of 80% to pass the course and progress in the Nursing Program (the course grade is rounded) and must achieve a weighted exam grade of 80% (C) or higher to successfully pass the course (the weighted exam grade is not rounded, a student must score a minimum of 80%, a 79.99 would not round, and would be considered below an 80%).
+Standardized assessment(s) will count for no more than 5% of the course grade. - 2.
+Students who are unsuccessful in the clinical or lab component of the course will not be able to pass the course and will result in a grade of "D or F" in the course. - 3.
+A student who fails clinical, based on any aspect of Professional Behavior and/or Safety, will not be eligible for re-admission to the AAS Nursing Program and the student will receive a grade of "F" for the course. - 4.
+Any first-semester NSG course failure or course withdrawal ("W") will require reapplication to the Nursing Program.
+In addition, students are required to write an action plan, as detailed by the course faculty member, that outlines their plan for success upon their return to the program.
+This document will be signed by both the student and the faculty member and placed in the student's file.
+Re-admission is not guaranteed.

 - a.
-In the core nursing courses, exams will account for a minimum of 70% of the course grade.
-Students must earn a course grade of 80% to pass the course and progress in the Nursing Program (the course grade is rounded) and must achieve a weighted exam grade of 80% (C) or higher to successfully pass the course (the weighted exam grade is not rounded, a student must score a minimum of 80%, a 79.99 would not round, and would be considered below an 80%).
-Standardized assessment(s) will count for no more than 5% of the course grade. - b.
-Students who are unsuccessful in the clinical or lab component of the course will not be able to pass the course and will result in a grade of "D or F" in the course. - 8.
-A student who fails clinical, based on any aspect of Professional Behavior and/or Safety, will not be eligible for re-admission to the AAS Nursing Program or apply to the Practical Nursing Program, and the student will receive a grade of "F" for the course. - 9.
-Any first-semester NSG course failure will require reapplication to the nursing program.
-In addition, students are required to write an action plan, as detailed by the course coordinator, that outlines their plan for success upon their return to the program.
-This document will be signed by both the student and faculty member and placed into the student file. - a.
 Any withdrawal/drop from NSG 100 and or NSG 106, must withdraw from the other course.
 May continue in NSG 200 and NSG 130. - b.
-Failure for NSG 100 but Pass NSG 106; If readmitted to the nursing program, the student will be required to repeat the clinical hours requirement. - c.
-Any withdrawal/drop from either NSG 252 or NSG 270 will result in a withdrawal/drop from both NSG courses, except for NSG 230. - d.
-Re-entry after a "W" or course grade of "D" or "F" in any Level Two, Three, or Four NSG course is subject to student eligibility and space availability. - e.
+Failure for NSG 100 but Pass NSG 106; If readmitted to the nursing program, the student will be required to repeat the clinical hours requirement. - 5.
+Any withdrawal/drop from either NSG 252 or NSG 270 will result in a withdrawal/drop from both NSG courses, except for NSG 230. - 6.
+Re-entry after a "W" or course grade of "D" or "F" in any Level Two, Three, or Four NSG course is subject to student eligibility and space availability. - 7.
+A failure in NSG 115 results in dismissal from the LPN-RN program.
+Students are only allowed one attempt at NSG 115.
+If unsuccessful, the student can apply to the traditional AAS Nursing program after a waiting period of twelve (12) months. - 8.
 A student who does not complete the entire curriculum is ineligible for graduation from the AAS Nursing Program at Reynolds Community College.